-This document describes many of the directives you will see in the automatically generated Intel® XDK build config files in the root of your project directory.
+This document describes some of the directives you will see in the automatically generated Intel® XDK build config files in the root of your project directory.
 It can also be used to help you understand how to create an

 intelxdk.config.additions.xml file to modify build options that are set by the Projects tab's Build Settings and Plugins configuration panels.
-Adding Intel® XDK Cordova Build Options Using the Additions File describes that build config file.
+Adding Intel® XDK Cordova Special Build Options Using the Additions File describes that build config file.

 intelxdk.config.<platform>.xml file controls the behavior and application specific properties of the Intel XDK Cordova and Crosswalk build targets.
 This file follows the W3C Packaged Web Apps (Widgets) specification.
 The options used by the Intel XDK build system are subject to change.